rgambord/c99-doc/doc/sections/6/7/8/index.rst

     char *p = "abc";

-defines p with type ''pointer to char'' and initializes it to point to an object with type ''array of char'' with length 4 whose elements are initialized with a character string literal.
+defines p with type "pointer to char" and initializes it to point to an object with type "array of char" with length 4 whose elements are initialized with a character string literal.
 If an attempt is made to use p to modify the contents of the array, the behavior is undefined.

 .. _9899_6.7.8p33:

+.. container:: snum

+   :ref:`33 <9899_6.7.8p33>`

-:ref:`33 <9899_6.7.8p33>` EXAMPLE 9 Arrays can be initialized to correspond to the elements of an enumeration by using designators:
+EXAMPLE 9 Arrays can be initialized to correspond to the elements of an enumeration by using designators:

 ::